kernelorg-mirror/docs_docsko_korg/source/access.rst

 .. note::

-   If you your FIDO2 device is protected by a PIN, you may get an error saying that "agent refused operation."
+   If your FIDO2 device is protected by a PIN, you may get an error saying that "agent refused operation."
 This can be fixed by adding ``IdentityAgent none`` to the above section.